andrepxx/location-visualizer/README.md

 ## Clearing the geo database

-To clear the database, you will have to terminate the application and delete the database file storing the geo data.
+To clear the database, you can terminate the application and delete the database file storing the geo data.
 (This will by default reside under `data/locations.geodb`.)
 An empty database will be created on next startup of the application.

-There is currently no way to clear the database from within the web interface.
-This serves to prevent accidental deletion of data.
-In the future, we plan to offer clearing the database on the web interface as well, and put in other safeguards to prevent accidental deletion of data.
+The database can also be cleared from within the web interface if the respective account performing the action has the required permission.
+For that, a SHA-512 hash of the database contents (in OpenGeoDB representation) has to be provided.
+This serves as proof that the person deciding to clear the database has downloaded a backup copy before and serves to prevent accidental deletion of data.
+You can prevent users from clearing the database by not giving them the required permission.

 ## Exchanging data with location-visualizer